Rosarito Mexico: The Perfect Beach Destination in 2023

 The Arenales de Cantamar, approximately two square kilometers, is located in the town of Primo Tapia, 20 minutes south of Rosarito on the Tijuana – Ensenada highway.

-The dunes are frequented by action lovers on all-terrain vehicles, such as motorcycles, ATVs, jeeps, buggies, and pick-up trucks with high suspensions.
+Action lovers on all-terrain vehicles like motorcycles, ATVs, jeeps, buggies, and pick-up trucks with high suspensions frequent the dunes.

 You can bring your vehicle or rent an ATV on-site; the entrance fee is $5.
 There are also restrooms and a small restaurant.

 If you are a fan of long land excursions, in Rosarito Mexico you have the Cerro El Coronel, the highest elevation point in the town.